rmoff/pygments-ksql/README.md

-# Pygments lexer for SQL PL (SQL Procedural Language)
+# Pygments lexer for SQL PL

+SQL PL (SQL Procedural Language) is the DB2 implementation of ANSI SQL/PSM.
+This module extends the `SqlLexer` lexer of [Pygments](http://pygments.org/) to support more keywords of SQL PL.

 ## Installation